 - Monitoring the application lifecycle including log and event collection, and

 - Orchestrated managed de-allocation of resources.

-This makes the deployment of a large application that much easier, out of the box.
+This makes the deployment of a large application that much easier.

 By delegating all of these tasks to Cloudify the application developer can focus on core functionality and leave the ‘plumbing’ to us.
 Or as mentioned in our previous post – focus on what they love best – programming.